akado117/trip-root/README.md

 * getDriverAverages - Returns array of driverAverage objects (name, totalDistance, averageSpeed) based upon trips within this.drivers
 * parseDriverAveragesToString - Returns a string based upon the tripAverage objects fed into it.
 * applyCommandsArray - Takes parsedFileInput and runs calls mains functions based on commands in the array

+### Scripts and Running
+Built using node version v8.9.4 and npm version 5.6.0
+* `runDriverCommands` - Runs command line program.
+Follow onscreen prompt to enter file path and press enter.
+Then watch the magic!
+* `npm install` - Installs needed dependencies for commands other than `runDriverCommands` to work
+* `test` - Runs any tests within any files that have .test in their name.
+Will continue to watch files for updates and will rerun any tests that would be impacted by these changes.
+* `buildCMD` - Used to transpile main.js and its dependencies into a single npm package that can be consumed by a command line utility for node.
+* `buildAndRun` - Runs both `buildCMD` then `runDriverCommands` in one simple script.
+Used when making code changes and running a final test.